 Offical and quite dull biography beneath an offical and strangely happy and lovely picture: Luke Kennard is a poet and novelist.
 His books have been shortlisted for the Forward Prize, the Desmond Elliott Prize and the International Dylan Thomas Prize.
 He lectures in the School of English at the University of Birmingham.

-To be serious for a second, we are thrilled and honoured to have LUKE KENNARD’s first pamphlet since 2012 – Truffle Hound – to kick of our new experimental pamphlet series this year.
+To be serious for a second, we were thrilled and honoured to have LUKE KENNARD’s first pamphlet since 2012 – Truffle Hound – to kick of our new experimental pamphlet series in 2018.
 More resolutely prose than any of his previous books of poetry, here Luke allows his childhood (imagined or otherwise) to flood into the foreground, while his present (factual or fake news) distorts and fractures as if his life were being directed by a strange Gilliam/Lynch hybrid.
 Dogs, cigarettes, children and pills shouldn’t really be permitted to mix should they?
 Here they are a heady mixture indeed!

 One of the shorter among some quite long prose poems in TRUFFLE HOUND